Our laboratory project experience has been gained in the pharmaceutical R&D, plastic molding, gene sequencing and University teaching space fields.

 - THE NATURAL HISTORY MUSEUM

-Illustrated on the left are select projects undertaken within the education sphere is diverse, ranging from general teaching space refurbishment, through to site infrastructure central plant replacement.
+The projects undertaken within the education sphere is diverse, ranging from general teaching space refurbishment, through to site infrastructure central plant replacement.

 Further examples below.
 If you would like further information please do not hesitate to get in touch.